Can Low Vitamin D Cause Anxiety In Kids?

 - Bone changes or fractures

 Watch for mental health concerns, too.
-Be sure to talk to your child’s pediatrician if you notice signs of anxiety, depression, ADHD, OCD, or autism in your child.
+Be sure to talk to your child’s pediatrician if you notice any concerning signs.

 How much vitamin D does my child need?